katerina-tw/tw-spark-bootcamp/scripts/README.md

   spark.sparkContext.parallelize(data),
   schema
 )
-df_customer_2.write.option("header","true").csv(f"/scripts/{FILE_NAME}")
+df_customer_2.write.option("header","true").csv(f"/scripts/{DIR_NAME}")
-df_customer_read = spark.read.csv(f"/scripts/{FILE_NAME}", schema=schema,header=True)
+df_customer_read = spark.read.csv(f"/scripts/{DIR_NAME}", schema=schema,header=True)
 df_customer_read.show()
 ```

+Explore the directory structure of tw-spark-bootcamp and under script directory find newly created directory -  that's
-Notice how spark 'partinioned' the output file.
-This can be adjusted with coalesce function
+where Spark has written the data.
+Notice how spark split the output file.
+This can be adjusted
-we will explore more in the Optimization session
+with coalesce function we will run later in the session.

 4a .
-Basic transformations
-Lets count how much each customer has spent on an order
+Basic transformations - lets count how much each customer has spent on an order.
+Firstly, we need to join two dataframes - customer and order:
 ```
 order_schema = StructType([
     StructField("customer_id", IntegerType(), False),